Fix, review, and approve Snowflake data without it ever leaving your account

 See whether EntryLayer fits the workflow you are trying to pull back into Snowflake

 Talk through a real workflow, review the security posture, or check pricing before you install.
-The product is built for teams that need operational data entry to survive a serious platform review.
+The product is built for teams that need operational data entry, record edits, and review history inside Snowflake.